IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 ## Setting up a callback URL
 {: #callback}

 You might want to use callback URL to post notification to the tools that you use daily to trigger the renewal process for your team.
-For example, you can send notifications to report to pager duty, automatically open up an issue in Github, or trigger renewal scripts.
+For example, you can send notifications to report to PagerDuty, automatically open up an issue in GitHub, or trigger renewal scripts.
 {: shortdesc}

 **Important:** Your callback URL endpoint must meet the following requirements to be used with {{site.data.keyword.cloudcerts_short}}: